onesandzeros-nz/onesandzeros-umbrel/README.md

-# Bitcoin Tax Calculator - Umbrel App Store
+# Ones and Zeros - Umbrel App Store

 A community Umbrel app store containing the [Bitcoin Tax Calculator](https://github.com/onesandzeros-nz/bitcoin-tax) — a privacy-focused tool for calculating Bitcoin capital gains using the Weighted Average Cost (WAC) method for New Zealand IRD reporting.